percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --compress

-   This option tells |xtrabackup| to compress all output data, including the transaction log file and meta data files, using either the ``quicklz`` or ``lz4`` compression algorithm. ``quicklz`` is chosen by default.
+   This option tells *Percona XtraBackup* to compress all output data, including the transaction log file and meta data files, using either the ``quicklz`` or ``lz4`` compression algorithm. ``quicklz`` is chosen by default.

-   When using ``--compress=quicklz`` or ``--compress``, the resulting files have the qpress archive format, i.e. every ``*.qp`` file produced by |xtrabackup| is essentially a one-file qpress archive and can be extracted and uncompressed by the `qpress <http://www.quicklz.com/>`_ file archiver.
+   When using ``--compress=quicklz`` or ``--compress``, the resulting files have the qpress archive format, i.e. every ``*.qp`` file produced by *Percona XtraBackup* is essentially a one-file qpress archive and can be extracted and uncompressed by the `qpress <http://www.quicklz.com/>`_ file archiver.